- Separate dog and cat waiting rooms

 We will take emergencies during regular business hours.
 After hours emergencies are referred to Alpenglow Veterinary Specialty & Emergency center as well as Boulder Emergency Pet Clinic.

-Dr. Jones is a certified veterinary acupuncturist practicing a combination of traditional Chinese and conventional western medicine to provide the best care for your animals.
+Dr. Jones is a certified veterinary acupuncturist practicing a combination of traditional eastern and conventional western medicine to provide the best care for your animals.

 Some forms of disease can be subtle, examining your pet annually allows us to identify them early which can help pro-long the life of your pet.